The Anglo-American Adventure

 That question was answered when William Pitt the Elder became Britain's Secretary of State in 1757.
 An ardent imperialist, Pitt believed North America should be the priority, so he subsidized the Prussians to keep the French busy in Europe, used the British navy to prevent French reinforcements from getting across the Atlantic, and gave Britain's troops in the colonies all that they needed, including leadership.
 The French, on the other hand, were now overextended, and couldn't go any further unless they captured some British cities.
 As a result, the tide turned against the French in the second half of 1758.
 The British counterattack began with four assaults, three by land and one by sea.
 One of the armies marched on Fort Duquesne (again); a second made another unsuccessful attempt to take Fort Ticonderoga; a third recovered Fort Oswego and went on to take the nearest French forts, Fort Niagara and Fort Frontenac.
 The main force, the one traveling by sea, went to Cape Breton Island and took Louisbourg, the French fort that promised so much but failed to deliver.
 This left New France wide open to the next attack, so the French began recalling their garrisons beyond the St. Lawrence valley to defend Montreal and Quebec.

 At this time, Washington was with the force marching on Fort Duquesne.
-He had been in one winning battle and two losing ones by now, so he didn't have much reason to think this expedition would succeed--but this far into the wilderness, he didn't hear what was happening on the other fronts.
+He had been in three battles by now, one victory and two defeats, so he didn't have much reason to think this expedition would succeed--but this far into the wilderness, he didn't hear what was happening on the other fronts.
 They found Fort Duquesne deserted, because the French had gone back to Canada.(32) Of course this was what Virginia had wanted all along, but George Washington was a man of action.
 For him this was such a disappointment that he resigned his commission, married a wealthy widow, Martha Custis, and retired to an estate at Mt.
 Vernon, which grew so large in the 1760s that Washington found the job of managing it to be not too different from managing an army.

 In 1759 the British force at Louisbourg was ready to move on Quebec.
 Sailing up the St. Lawrence River, the fleet and its regiments spent all of July and August looking for a way to get through the rapids and enemy defenses, before choosing to land at the base of a cliff.
 They scaled the cliff and managed to capture a French camp on the top, a plateau known as the Plains of Abraham (after the owner of the property, one Abraham Martin dit L'Écossais).
 The French, led by General Montcalm, sallied forth to meet the British, a move uncharacteristic of Montcalm since he had won his other battles by waiting for the British to come to him.
 They fired their first volley at too great a distance to have much effect, though they managed to kill the British commander, General James Wolfe.
 The rest of the British soldiers held their fire until the French were 40 yards away before cutting loose with their own, in what has been called "the most beautiful volley in the history of warfare."
 The survivors of the charge that followed fell back to Quebec; Montcalm, himself mortally wounded, told those who saw him stagger into the city that the wound was nothing, but he died the next morning.
 The British surrounded Quebec, and it surrendered to them five days after the battle.